Holten Castenschiold

 Holten Frederik Castenschiold (12 March 1865 – 13 January 1950) was a Danish Chamberlain and football executive, who was the sixth chairman of the Danish Olympic Committee from 1922 to 1941.
 He was a co-founder and chairman of the Danish Military Sports Association from 1918 to 1922 and honorary chairman of the Danish Riding Association from its foundation in 1918.

 Official career

 Holten Castenschiold was born on 12 March 1865 as the son of a political candidate Henrik Castenschiold and Julie B. Uldall.
 He became a student at Schneekloths Skole in 1883, but then joined the military and became a second lieutenant in 1886 before becoming first lieutenant in that same year.
-In 1901, Castenschiold became Rittmeister (German and Scandinavian for "riding master" or "cavalry master"), and after serving as adjutant to Prince Christian X from 1902 to 1906, he became the chief of staff at the 2nd General Command in 1909, and was appointed colonel the following year.
-Castenschiold became major general and commander of the 2nd Division in April 1913 and a few months later, on 15 October 1913, he was appointed inspector general of the Cavalry, and was also a commander in Copenhagen in 1926–30 and in the Swedish Landstorm in 1923–29, before finally leaving the army in 1930.
+In 1901, Castenschiold became Rittmeister, and after serving as adjutant to Prince Christian X from 1902 to 1906, he became the chief of staff at the 2nd General Command in 1909, and was appointed colonel the following year.
+Castenschiold became major general and commander of the 2nd Division in April 1913 and a few months later, on 15 October 1913, he was appointed inspector general of the Cavalry, and was also a commander in Copenhagen in 1926–30 and in the Danish Landsturm in 1923–29, before finally leaving the army in 1930.